ahmeterdem1/ahmetgpt/README.md

 with 50 messages consecutively.
 Over %50 accuracy is only reached when it has taken around 1000 messages per person.
 This indicates that the %35 accuracy with 10 consecutive cosine similarity vectors are indeed very good given the extent of the data.

+#### 2-Gram Approach

+"2-gram.py"

+Another way to look at peoples writing styles is n-gram models.
+Assuming people have distinguished linguistic patterns when messaging, we can further assume that each people speak a "subset" of the general language they are speaking.
+This assumption can be checked with investigating the subset-language that a person is speaking.
+An n-gram model is suitable for this task.

+Indeed, the persona vector approach was a 1-gram approach.
+The persona vector was literally a 1-gram vector.
+Expanding this model would be beneficial.

+Here, the 2-gram example is employed.
+Instead of a persona vector, now we generate a persona matrix.
+Persona matrix is a square matrix of vocabulary size at each axis.
+Then, when given a query, we can calculate the probability that this query generates with each subset-language with each persona matrix.
+The highest probability will be the answer of the model.

+An improvement to this model would be to prepare a separate tokenizer for each person, and calculate their persona matrices using their own tokenizer.
+Each person may be using completely different tokens, and no unknown tokens should be used in n-gram models.